 Parties to a Collaborative Dissolution

 The parties that may be involved in a collaborative divorce are the husband and the wife, or the two wives or two husbands as it were, and both would have their own attorneys.
-A dedicated collaborative divorce lawyer in Maryland could advise them on relevant laws and help them structure a legally-binding agreement that encompasses the parties’ needs.
+A dedicated lawyer could advise them on relevant laws in Maryland and help them structure a legally binding agreement that encompasses the parties’ needs during a collaborative dissolution.

-The main benefit in participating in a collaborative divorce is that the parties agree not avoid litigation, as it can be expensive, time consuming, and create animosity and resentment.
+The main benefit in participating in a collaborative divorce is that the parties agree not to use litigation, as it can be expensive, time-consuming, and create animosity and resentment.
 Those who are invested in working through their issues outside of court will ultimately be the deciders of their families’ fates, as they are agreeing not to let a stranger — a judge — determine the outcome of their marriage.

 The Role of an Attorney

 The role of legal counsel in a collaborative divorce is to advise their client about relevant laws and how they could affect their situation.
-Ultimately, an attorney is there to help facilitate a legally-binding agreement, file the necessary paperwork to get the parties divorced, and draft any agreement that is reached.
+Ultimately, an attorney is there to help facilitate a legally binding agreement, file the necessary paperwork to get the parties separated, and draft any agreement that is reached.